 Are you interested in writing a blog post for the HEPEX website?
 If so, read on to find out how to contribute, and our top tips for writing an engaging post to share with the HEPEX community.

-To get your blog post published on this website, you can email us with an idea you want to discuss, or send your contribution straight to this email address: firstname.lastname@example.org
+To get your blog post published on this website, you can email us with an idea you want to discuss, or send your contribution (ideally as a Word document) straight to this email address: email@example.com

 The HEPEX editors will then find the next free slot (posts are typically published once a week, on Wednesdays) and take care of publishing your blog post on this website!